 A Small cell carcinoma

 B Congestive heart failure

 F Panlobular emphysema

 A 66-year-old man has had increasing dyspnea for the past year.
-He is a smoker.
 He is retired from the construction business.
 There are some rales auscultated in both lungs on physical examination.
 A chest radiograph reveals bilateral diaphragmatic pleural plaques with focal calcification as well as diffuse interstitial lung disease.
-A sputum cytology shows no atypical cells.
+A sputum cytology shows no atypical cells, only ferruginous bodies.
 Pulmonary function studies reveal a low FVC and a normal FEV1/FVC ratio.
 These findings are most likely to suggest prior exposure to which of the following environmental agents?

 A Cotton fibers